ianstormtaylor/slate/docs/api/nodes/editor.md

 Get the matching node in the branch of the document after a location.

-Note: If you are looking for the next Point, and not the next Node, you are probably looking for the method `Editor.after`
+Note: To find the next Point, and not the next Node, use the `Editor.after` method

 Options: `{at?: Location, match?: NodeMatch, mode?: 'all' | 'highest' | 'lowest', voids?: boolean}`